THE HISTORY OF HALLAND

 People have lived in Halland since the ice melted just over 10,000 years ago.
 Countless Stone Age settlements, stone chamber tombs, Bronze Age mounds and cairns and the Iron Age large burial grounds with their erected stones testify to this.

-HALLAND’S HISTORY UNDER 1000 YEARS
+HALLAND’S HISTORY DURING 1000 YEARS

 In Halland, there are over 15,000 permanent antiquities registered in the National Heritage Board’s antiquities register

 The province of Halland belonged to Denmark from the formation of this country in the Viking Age.
 The 11th and 12th centuries were characterized by large new plantations and an increased population and settlements spread further inland and stone churches were built in every parish.

 During the 13th and 14th centuries, the nobles separated from the rest of the population and began to build castles for themselves and their knights.
 Varberg and Lagaholm became royal castles.
 The cities of Laholm, Halmstad, Falkenberg, Varberg and Kungsbacka were all founded during the 13th, 14th and 15th centuries.

 The period 1305-1365 became very uneasy in Halland.
 Northern Halland changed government eight times during these 60 years, and southern Halland changed government as many as ten times.
 For a time, Norra Halland belonged to its own West Coast.

 From 1365, Halland was again part of Denmark.
 The cities developed in the 15th and 16th centuries.
 In Halland, Halmstad and Varberg in particular were expanded.
 Increased economic strength and new reformist ideas contributed to these cities being among the driving forces in the great Danish city uprising of 1534-1536 – called the “Count’s Feud”.